abh/geoip/README.md

 ## Contact

-Ask Bjørn Hansen <ask@develooper.com>.
-The package MIT licensed, see the LICENSE file.
-Originally based on an example from blasux@blasux.ru.
+Copyright 2012-2013 Ask Bjørn Hansen <ask@develooper.com>.
+The package is MIT licensed, see the LICENSE file.
+Originally based on example code from blasux@blasux.ru.